dotnet/csharplang/proposals/pattern-const-expressions.md

 const int b = 2;
 const int c = 3;

-// no warning about the missing default arm,
+// we get a warning about the missing default arm,
 // the expression always returns the value of b int x = a switch
 {